 Select Page

-Grounded in the CASEL Framework, the Mystic Program at Mitchell College helps students develop skills in environments that enhance their learning and development.
-The program implements a cohort living and learning model that focuses on and develops five core competencies:
+Grounded in the CASEL Framework, the Self-Advocacy and Interpersonal Life-Skills Support (SAILS) Program at Mitchell College helps students develop skills in environments that enhance their learning and development.
+The program implements a cohort learning model that focuses on and develops five core competencies:

 Self-Awareness

-Recognizing one’s emotions, values, strengths and areas of challenge
+Strengthening the ability to recognize one’s emotions, values, strengths, and areas of challenge

 Responsible Decision Making